There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 Asking questions on your social channels is a great way to gather direct feedback from your audience and learn more about them.

-If you run an Instagram or Facebook profile, you’ve likely encountered the stress of needing to post a story but not knowing what to write about.
+If you run an Instagram or Facebook profile, you’ve likely experienced the stress of needing to post a story but not knowing what to write.

 Once again, your blog comes to the rescue.